iotaledger/tips/text/0012-milestone-merkle-validation/0012-milestone-merkle-validation.md

 - Perform tip selection to choose a branch and a trunk for the new milestone.
 - Determine the topological order according to [RFC-0005](https://github.com/iotaledger/protocol-rfcs/blob/master/text/0005-white-flag/0005-white-flag.md) of the referenced bundles that are not yet confirmed by a previous milestone.
-- Construct the list B<sup>tri</sup> consisting of the tail transaction hashes of all the not-ignored bundles in that particular order.
+- Construct the list B<sup>tri</sup> consisting of the tail transaction hashes of all the not-ignored state-mutating bundles in that particular order.
+A bundle is state-mutating, if it actually modifies the ledger state by moving funds from one address to another.
+That is, any bundle having an address with a total output value larger than that address' total input value, is a state-mutating transaction.
 - Convert each element of B<sup>tri</sup> to binary by splitting it into groups of 5 trits and interpreting each group as a balanced ternary value in little-endian representation.
 Each value is then encoded as a signed (two's complement) 8-bit integer.
 (This exactly matches the conversion used for binary I/O of ternary data in the current protocol.)
 This leads to the ordered list B containing 49-byte strings.
 - Compute the 64-byte Merkle tree hash H = MTH(B).
 - Encode H into ternary by interpreting each octet of the string H as a signed 8-bit integer value v and then encoding v as a little-endian 6-trit string in balanced ternary representation.
 This leads to H<sup>tri</sup> with a length of 384 trits.